-We accept the following English language qualifications at the grades specified:
+For 2021 entry we will accept the following English language qualifications at the grades specified:

-IELTS Academic: total 6.5 with at least 6.0 in each component
+IELTS Academic: a total of 6.5 with at least 6.0 in each component.

-TOEFL-iBT: total 92 with at least 20 in each section
+CAE and CPE: total 176 with at least 169 in each paper.

-CAE and CPE: total 176 with at least 169 in each paper
+CAE and CPE: total 185 (at least 169 in each module)

-Trinity ISE: ISE II with distinctions in all four components
+Trinity ISE: ISE III with a pass in all four components.

-Your English language qualification must be no more than three and a half years old from the start date of the programme you are applying to study, unless you are using IELTS, TOEFL, PTE Academic or Trinity ISE, in which case it must be no more than two years old.
+Your English language qualification must be no more than three and a half years old from the start date of the programme you are applying to study unless you are using IELTS, TOEFL or Trinity ISE, in which case it must be no more than two years old.